evenssalies/Productivity/README.md

 # Levinsohn and Petrin's (2003) estimator (__LP__)

-This routine obtains fast and efficient estimators of production function coefficients in large samples.
-I provide the different stages of the __LP__ estimator with more details than I could find elsewhere.
+This routine obtains fast and efficient estimators of production function coefficients.
+The routine simplifies LP a bit so it should be useful in large samples (I'll make a benchmark comparison soon).

+The section below documents the different stages of the __LP__ estimator (in French so far ...).
 Then, I introduce my <ins> Nonlinear Least Squares Estimator of LP </ins>.
 Mail me with _warm cheers_ at [evens.salies@sciencespo.fr](mailto:evens.salies@sciencespo.fr) if my presentation below is useful to your work, or if you want to collaborate with me on this routine.

 ## Estimation stages in __LP__